icprog/sw_sncn_motorcontrol_ethercat_kit/app_demo_slave_ethercat_motorcontrol/doc_quickstart/quickstart.rst

 For help in using *xTIMEcomposer*, try the *xTIMEcomposer* tutorial, which you can find by selecting Help->Tutorials from the *xTIMEcomposer* menu.

-Note that the Developer Column in *xTIMEcomposer* Studio on the right hand side of your screen provides information on the *xSOFTip* components you are using.
+.. note:: The Developer Column in *xTIMEcomposer* Studio on the right hand side of your screen provides information on the *xSOFTip* components you are using.
 Select the ``sw_sncn_motorcontrol_EtherCAT_kit`` component in the Project Explorer, and you will see its description together with API documentation.
 Having done this, click the `back` icon until you return to this Quick Start Guide within the Developer Column.

 Run the application